sofiaklapp/Hello-world-/README.md

 # Hello-world-
 just another repository
- i`m Sofia, I'm very happy doing this course.
+ I'm Sofia and I'm very happy doing this coding course.
  See you!